- Sponsorship -

 The grant is designed to increase the availability of local foods in schools and help connect students to the sources of their food through education.

 With Kent ISD serving as their fiduciary, H.O.P.E.
-Gardens will receive $100,000, split over two years to cover infrastructure costs, like fencing around existing school gardens.
+Gardens will receive $100,000, split over two years to cover infrastructure costs, like fencing around existing school gardens, garden tending and direct education for schools.

 Brunson, who also serves on the Kent County Food Policy Council, said it was thrilling to partner with Kent ISD and support garden education at Empower U, as well as gardens located at Godfrey-Lee Early Childhood Center, Middle School and Godwin Heights Middle School.